rit-sse/crazy-train-pages/committees/mentoring/index.md

 always one or more mentors on duty to help students of any major with any topic that relates to software engineering.

-The mentoring schedule for the week is available at: [SSE Mentoring Schedule][0]

 The mentoring lab is a great place for all students to relax, socialize, work, and get help throughout the day.